DopplerHQ/kubernetes-operator/README.md

 Automatically sync secrets from Doppler to Kubernetes and auto-reload deployments when secrets change.

+## Overview

+- The Doppler Kubernetes Operator is a controller run inside a deployment on your Kubernetes cluster
+- It manages custom resources called `DopplerSecret`s, which contain a Doppler Service Token and the name of the Kubernetes secret where Doppler secrets should be synced
+- The operator continuously monitors the Doppler API for changes to your Doppler config and updates the managed Kubernetes secret automatically
+- If the secrets have changed, the operator can also reload deployments using the Kubernetes secret.
+See below for details on configuring auto-reload.

 ## Step 1: Deploy the Operator

 Deploy the operator by running: